-Figure 240 - SkyView Autopilot Control Panel
+Figure 238: SkyView Autopilot Control Panel

 The optional SkyView Autopilot Control Panel provides dedicated controls for all Autopilot modes.
-Its buttons are identical to the buttons available on the touchable AUTOPILOT control page, with the exception that the external panel includes a dedicate button for the LEVEL mode.
+Its buttons are identical to the buttons available on the touchable AUTOPILOT Page, with the exception that the external panel includes a dedicate button for the LEVEL mode.

-This dedicated external button panel for autopilot allows you to navigate other menus on the SkyView HDX display while retaining direct access to the autopilot.
+This dedicated external button panel for Autopilot allows you to navigate other menus on the SkyView display while retaining direct access to the Autopilot.
 Autopilot status appears on the Top Bar as normal to show active and armed modes as well as current bug values.
-The buttons on the control panel perform the same functions as their counterpart buttons on the on-screen AUTOPILOT control page (which remain available and usable).
-As the Autopilot Control Panel provides controls for all Autopilot modes, including VNAV, IAS hold, Flight director, etc., it can only be used when the system is configured to use the Expert Autopilot control scheme.
-When SkyView HDX is set for Simplified Controls, the buttons on the AP module are inactive; however, it continues to function as an auto-trim controller if properly configured for that function.
+The buttons on the control panel perform the same functions as their counterpart buttons on the on-screen AUTOPILOT Page (which remain available and usable).
+When the system is configured to use the Expert Autopilot control scheme, the Autopilot Control Panel provides controls for all autopilot modes, including VNAV, IAS hold, Flight director, etc. When the system is configured to use the Simplified Autopilot control scheme, the Autopilot Control Panel provides controls to engage the Autopilot (AP button) and LEVEL mode, and it continues to function as an auto-trim controller if properly configured for that function.
 See the following section about Integrated Trim Control for more details.